lonekorean/highlight-within-textarea/README.md

 ## Destroying

-You can remove the plugin from a textarea with this:
+You can remove the plugin from a textarea with this.

 ```javascript
 $('.my-textarea').highlightWithinTextarea('destroy');